IamnotTanzania/quizzes/README.md

 But we're just getting started...
 If you can decode all messages from all 6 levels, you get bucks. (more info after you solved all messages).

-**BONUS TIP:** Sometimes, you'll find some weird? words, for example: *mag net* when you solve the puzzle.
+**BONUS TIP:** Sometimes, you'll find some weird words, for example: you've stumbled accross this *mag net*, what do you do?
 You'll need to "merge" them into an actual word.
 In this example, *mag net* turns to *magnet*

-You should start at Level 1 cuz it's the easiest.
+There are also tips throughout each level, I'm not gonna bother listing them here.